sorbet/sorbet/website/README.md

 ## Docusaurus blog

-Docusaurus supports having a blog, which are basically docs with release dates, and they show up in a separate section.
+We are using Docusaurus' blog mechanism, which is basically a set of docs with release dates and which shows up in a separate section.

-We're currently not using the blog for anything, but we could use it in the future for release notes, communicating roadmaps, etc.

 For more information about blog posts, click [here](https://docusaurus.io/docs/en/adding-blog).

 ## A note about logos